-Verse 14, "Do all things without complaining and disputing..."
+Verse 14, ^{2:14} "Do all things without complaining and disputing..."
 Once, differing battalions of Maryland firefighters - from neighboring counties - arrived at a burning house simultaneously.
 It was unclear as to which battalion had jurisdiction, so a fight ensued over which crew was responsible for putting out the fire.

-And irony of all ironies, the house burned while the firemen fought...
+And irony of all ironies, the house burned while the firemen fought with each other...
 And this is the story of too many churches.
-We argue with each other while hell rages.
+We argue while hell rages.

-Paul continues, "that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world..."
+Paul continues, ^{2:15} "that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world..."
 Everywhere people gather today squabbles erupt.
 I think the most obvious way for Christians to stand out is to simply get along.

 We need to shine, and we shine brightest...
-Verse 16, "holding fast the word of life, so that I may rejoice in the day of Christ that I have not run in vain or labored in vain."
+Verse 16, ^{2:16} "holding fast the word of life, so that I may rejoice in the day of Christ that I have not run in vain or labored in vain."
 Here's the best way to preserve unity and stay like-minded - keep your nose and heart in the Bible.

-"Yes, and if I am being poured out as a drink offering on the sacrifice and service of your faith, I am glad and rejoice with you all.
-For the same reason you also be glad and rejoice with me."
-In the OT the drink offering was poured out on the sacrifice to soften and season the meat.
+^{2:17} "Yes, and if I am being poured out as a drink offering on the sacrifice and service of your faith, I am glad and rejoice with you all. ^{2:18} For the same reason you also be glad and rejoice with me."
+In the OT a drink offering was poured on the sacrifice to soften and season the meat.
 Once it was applied it was no longer seen.

-It was absorbed into the meat.
+The sauce was absorbed into the meat.
 The only one who appreciated its taste was the one who ate the sacrifice.

 Spiritually speaking, the Philippians were the sacrifice - Paul was the seasoning.
 He was the steak sauce, the meat tenderizer.
-He willingly poured his life into the Philippians, and with no desire for recognition.
-He didn't mind if only God tasted his contribution.
+He willingly poured his life into the Philippians, and with no desire for recognition he didn't mind if only God tasted his contribution.

-Is this the kind of influence we have on one another?

-Do we tenderize and add flavor - and do it so that only God notices?
-Let's be A1 servants of the Lord!
+Is this the kind of influence we have on one another?Do we tenderize and add flavor - and do it so that only God notices?
+I say, let's all be A1 servants of the Lord!

-Paul continues in verse 19, "But I trust in the Lord Jesus to send Timothy to you shortly, that I also may be encouraged when I know your state.
-For I have no one likeminded, who will sincerely care for your state."
+Verse 19, ^{2:19} "But I trust in the Lord Jesus to send Timothy to you shortly, that I also may be encouraged when I know your state. ^{2:20} For I have no one likeminded, who will sincerely care for your state."
+Timothy knew Paul's heart, and was trusted to represent Paul well.

-Timothy knew Paul's heart and Paul trusted Timothy to represent him well.
-"For all seek their own, not the things which are of Christ Jesus."
-Sadly, Christian ministry attracts more than its share of inflated-egos.

-"But you know his proven character, that as a son with his father he served with me in the gospel."
+^{2:21} "For all seek their own, not the things which are of Christ Jesus."
+Sadly, Christian ministry attracts more than its share of inflated-egos, though Timothy was not one. ^{2:22} "But you know his proven character, that as a son with his father he served with me in the gospel."
 In the early church Timothy was a known-quantity.
-Paul had led him to Christ.
-Paul was a spiritual dad to Timothy.
-"Therefore I hope to send him at once, as soon as I see how it goes with me.
-But I trust in the Lord that I myself shall also come shortly."
-Paul will send Timothy, but he hopes to be released and visit Philippi soon.
+Paul led him to Christ and was a spiritual dad to young Timothy.

+^{2:23} "Therefore I hope to send him at once, as soon as I see how it goes with me. ^{2:24} But I trust in the Lord that I myself shall also come shortly."
+Paul will send Timothy to Philippi, and he hopes to be coming soon after him.